Information about Home Solar Panels

 If you wish to be able to directly see and compare different MCS certified installers, you are at the right place!
 Our Solar Panel Guide will make it easy for you to browse through different suppliers and compare them.

-To get free quotes from up to 4 qualified suppliers, the only thing you have to do is fill out our form.
+To get free quotes from up to 4 qualified suppliers, the only thing you have to do is fill in our form.
 After doing so, you will be contacted by suppliers closely your location and they will present their offerings and then it’s up to you to choose one or none.
-It’s absolutely free and with no obligation!
+It’s absolutely free and without obligation!